coertg/slackeroni/goodies/tasks.md

 409
 ```

-**Required File changes:**
+**Required file changes:**

-`user/Repository.scala`: Responsible for the DB operation.
+ - `user/Repository.scala`: Responsible for the DB operation.
 See `goodies/sql/create-user.sql` for query.

-`user/Service.scala`: Responsible for dependency management.
+ - `user/Service.scala`: Responsible for dependency management.
 Will just expose the function implemented in the repository.

-`user/Controller.scala`: Responsible for communication with the outside.
+ - `user/Controller.scala`: Responsible for communication with the outside.
 Will receive and parse the request, and translate service output into a response.

-`conf/routes`: Defines the http verb, route and which controller function is called.
+ - `conf/routes`: Defines the http verb, route and which controller function is called.

 By the end of this task, the endpoint can be tested with either `goodies/endpoints/create-user.sh` or `goodies/endpoints/create-user.postman`